Dental aid project making its mark in Fiji

 "It's really sad but easily treatable with antibiotics.

-"Eighteen out of 113 students at one school had encountered this life threatening disease.
+"Eighteen out of 113 students at one school had encountered this life-threatening disease.

 "Ready access to antibiotics in the community could drastically reduce the numbers affected.